 I began working in the '70's for a G.P. in the National Health Service and became more and more horrified at the amount of tranquillizers and sleeping tablets that the G.P. was giving out to his patients.
 I felt that there had to be a better way of treatment and better help for people than being on mood altering drugs to help them deal with their problems.
 I began searching for the answer and eventually I found the answer by trying hypno-therapy for myself.
 I knew this was the answer and went on to train as a Hypno-Analyst.
 I also work as a counsellor.
 I began my counselling by studying Psycho-Dynamic Counselling at the Westminster Pastoral Foundation.
 I then studied Neuro-Linguistic Programming.
 After this I became very interested in working with addiction and in 1998 I started studying Reality Therapy and achieved my Basic Intensive Certificate and my Advanced Intensive Certificate.
 I then went on to study on a one year Post Graduate's course at Clouds House, Wiltshire for the Certificate in Addiction Counselling.
-I worked in the field of addiction for four and a half years as a full time Addiction Counsellor.
+I worked in the field of addiction for many years as a full time Addiction Counsellor.
+Subsequently I have trained in Brainworking Recursive Therapy.
+BWRT® is an immensely powerful style of working that can often dissolve problems almost instantaneously.

 As a counsellor I am a member of the BACP, which means that I adhere to their codes of practice and ethics.
 Within my counselling practice I use an Integrative model of counselling.
 This incorporates Reality Therapy, Cognitive Behavioural Therapy and Motivational Interviewing, plus Psycho-Dynamic models.
 I have a small private practice, where I work with all client groups and use a humanistic, integrative approach, when counselling.